wn-doolittle/caliper-spec/caliper.md

 <a name="infoModelEvent" />

 ### 3.2 The Caliper Event
-A Caliper Event is a generic type or concept that describes a relationship established between two entities, an `actor` and an `object`, formed as a result of a purposeful [action](#actions) undertaken by the `actor` in connection to the `object` at a particular moment in time.
+A Caliper Event is a generic type that describes a relationship established between two entities, an `actor` and an `object`, formed as a result of a purposeful [action](#actions) undertaken by the `actor` in connection to the `object` at a particular moment in time.
 The Event properties `actor`, `action` and `object` form a compact data structure that resembles an [RDF](#rdf) triple linking a subject to an object via a predicate.
 A learner starting an assessment, annotating a reading, pausing a video or posting a message to a forum are examples of learning activities that Caliper models as Events.

 Caliper defines a number of Event types, each employing terms that are scoped to a particular activity domain.
 The Event model also seeks to describe the environment or context in which a learning activity is situated.
 Group affiliation, membership roles and status, recent navigation history, supporting technology and session information can all be represented.
 Entities generated as a result of the interaction between an `actor` and an `object` can also be described (annotating a piece of digital content and producing an [Annotation](#annotation) is one such example).